Laeksya/hpp_benchmark/README.md

 When the execution of a script is done, the python's window is closed and the output will be written in a file named `benchmark` in the directory corresponding to the robot's name, next to the script.
 The `hppcorbaserver` window still open.

-To execute the next script you have to close this last window: `hppcorbaserver`.
+To execute the next script you have to close this window.
 Two new windows automatically appear (hppcorbaserver and python) which means that a new script is running.